-The century plant is a popular ornamental succulent, but don't underestimate it.
-Its huge, spiky leaves make this large agave one of the most threatening house plants around.
+While it’s a popular ornamental succulent, don’t underestimate it.
+Its huge spiky leaves make this large agave one of the most threatening house plants around.
 They can grow 3-4 feet tall and pierce an enemy’s skin with the slightest contact.

 This plant also thrives in hot and dry environments and is easy to care for.
-But while it’s called the century plant, it’s only got a lifespan of 1 to 3 decades.
+Take note, though—it may be called the century plant, but it’s only got a lifespan of 1 to 3 decades.

-The firethorn, or the pyracantha, is one of the biggest plants featured on this list.
+The firethorn, or the pyracantha, is one of the biggest defensive plants featured here.